 A hand goes up.
 “Saw him comin’ outta the head yesterday afternoon.
 C-deck, I think.”

-“We were with him last night,” says another, “at the - ouch!
+“We were with him last night,” says another, “at the – ouch.
 What’s with the fuckin’ elbow, Hawgs?“

 “Shut the fuck up.”

 I see the two of them right away, in the back.
 It’s Bobby Grimes and Paul Hawgs, both offensive linemen.
 Kissy’s boys.
 I can tell by their looks that they’re trying to be subtle, but they might as well have been dressed in pink tutus and twirling rainbow batons.

 “The two of you got something?”
 I ask.
 “Spill it.”